Robustness of competing climatic states: Introduction

-Observational evidence suggests that, indeed, during the Neoproterozoic era our planet flipped in and out of the snowball state~\citep{Pierrehumbert2011,Hoffman1998}.
-Multi-stability reflects different ways to redistribute the energy among the climate components and has been observed in models of different complexity, from energy balance models \citep{1969TellA..21..611B,1969JApMe...8..392S,1976JAtS...33....3G,Abbot2011} and intermediate complexity models \citep{2010QJRMS.136....2L,2013Icar..226.1724B,2017Nonli..30R..32L} to general circulation models \citep{2011JCli...24..992F,Rose2015}.
+A generally accepted theoretical framework is that the climate is a multi-stable dynamical system, where multiple competing attractors can co-exist under the same forcing and boundary conditions \citep{1969TellA..21..611B,1969JApMe...8..392S,1976JAtS...33....3G,Saltzman2001,RevModPhys.92.035002}.
+This implies that the phase space is partitioned among the basins of attraction corresponding to the various attractors and the basin boundaries \citep{2017Nonli..30R..32L}.
+Transition between the competing steady states is possible if the system undergoes forcing of deterministic or stochastic nature~\citep{Saltzman2001,RevModPhys.92.035002,margazoglou2020}.
+As an example, observational evidence suggests that during the Neoproterozoic era our planet flipped in and out of a so-called `snowball' state~\citep{Hoffman1998,Pierrehumbert2011}.
+Multi-stability reflects the fact that there are different manners to redistribute the energy among the climate components in such a way that a stable climate can be established.
+It has been detected in models of different complexity, from energy balance models \citep{1969TellA..21..611B,1969JApMe...8..392S,1976JAtS...33....3G,Abbot2011} and general circulation models (gcm) coupled to slab oceans \citep{2010QJRMS.136....2L,2013Icar..226.1724B,Popp2016,2017Nonli..30R..32L,Lucarini2019,Lucarini2020} to fully coupled gcm \citep{2011JCli...24..992F,Rose2015}.
 All these models have been able to reproduce the dichotomy between the competing warm and snowball climates.
 But, indeed, modelling exercises indicate the possible existence of additional climatic configurations, such as the slushball Earth \citep{Lewis2007} and the Jormungand state \citep{Abbot2011}.